Ticket resale: Canada

 Following an announcement in 2016 that The Tragically Hip's lead singer Gord Downie had been diagnosed with terminal brain cancer, the band held the Man Machine Poem Tour.
-Ticket re-sellers reportedly purchased two-thirds of all available tickets, to capitalize on public demand.
+Ticket resellers reportedly purchased two thirds of all available tickets to capitalize on public demand.
 As a result, in 2017, Ontario announced legislation to attempt to crack down on scalper bots.

 Ireland

-In the Republic of Ireland, there are at present no laws against ticket touting, and it is common at online outlets such as Premiertickets.ie or Needaticket.ie.
-In 2011, the Minister for Jobs, Enterprise and Innovation, Richard Bruton, declined to pass a law against touting, saying it would just drive re-sellers to websites based abroad.
+In the Republic of Ireland, there are no laws against ticket touting, and it is common at online outlets such as Premiertickets.ie or Needaticket.ie.
+In 2011, the Minister for Jobs, Enterprise and Innovation, Richard Bruton, declined to pass a law against touting and said that would just drive resellers to websites based abroad.
 Ticketmaster, Ireland's main ticket seller, runs a service called Seatwave which resells tickets, some at wildly inflated prices.
 However, selling tickets in a public place (e.g. outside a venue) is illegal under the Casual Trading Act, 1995 — in 2015 Kazimierz Greń, an official of the Polish Football Association, spent the night in a cell after being arrested for selling tickets outside an Ireland–Poland football match.

 Israel

-In Israel, in 2002, The Knesset put into effect the 67th amendment to the Israeli Penal Code, enacting Section 194a, which outlaws ticket scalping.
+In Israel, the Knesset put into effect in 2002 the 67th Amendment to the Israeli Penal Code, enacting Section 194a, which outlaws ticket scalping.
 The new section states that unlicensed persons reselling tickets at above face value will be subject to fines.
-The new addition to the penal code enabled police to fight the ticket scalping of sports and music events (especially those scalpers that bought massive numbers of tickets for the sole purpose of resale), which were causing much distress to the public and enabled scalpers to evade paying taxes, but since no law strictly outlawed the practice, could not be legally fought prior to the new law.
+The new addition to the penal code enabled police to fight the ticket scalping of sports and music events, especially the scalpers who bought massive numbers of tickets for the sole purpose of resale and were causing much distress to the public and enabled scalpers to evade paying taxes.
+Since no law had cleary outlawed the practice, it could not be legally fought prior to the new law.

 Sweden

-Ticket resale by scalpers above face value is legal in Sweden regardless of limitations imposed by event organizer.
+Ticket resale by scalpers above face value is legal in Sweden regardless of limitations that are imposed by event organizers.

 United Kingdom

-In the United Kingdom resale of football tickets is illegal under section 166 of the Criminal Justice and Public Order Act 1994 unless the resale is authorized by the organizer of the match.
-Secondary ticketing market StubHub have signed partnership agreements with Sunderland and Everton for 2012/13 season, whilst competitor Viagogo hold partnerships with Chelsea and other clubs.
+In the United Kingdom, the resale of football tickets is illegal under section 166 of the Criminal Justice and Public Order Act 1994 unless the resale is authorized by the organizer of the match.
+The secondary ticketing market StubHub signed partnership agreements with Sunderland and Everton for 2012/13 season, and the competitor Viagogo hold partnerships with Chelsea and other clubs.

-Other than in the case of football tickets, there is no legal restriction against reselling tickets in the UK, although individual organisations (like Wimbledon) may prohibit it.
+Other than in the case of football tickets, there is no legal restriction against reselling tickets in the UK although individual organisations (like Wimbledon) may prohibit it.

 In July 2016, several prominent music managers in the UK including Ian McAndrew, Harry Magee, Brian Message and Adam Tudhope came together to fund a new initiative called the FanFair Alliance, to work towards tackling the issue of 'industrial-scale online ticket touting'.